xavdid/eslint-config-xavdid/README.md

 # eslint-config-xavdid

-Format your code just like I do.
+Lint your code just like I do.

 ## Contents